chsh

 X Binary Package System (XBPS)

-Search available and installed packages (--repository --search)
+Search packages available in repositories as well as installed packages (--repository --search)

 # xbps-query -Rs "window manager"

-Search only installed packages (--show)
+Search only installed packages

 # xbps-query -s vim